Join StarRocks Community on Slack

 Compared with ClickHouse, StarRocks can support thousands of users to perform analysis and query at the same time.
 In some scenarios, the concurrency capacity can reach 10,000.
 In the data storage layer, StarRocks adopts a strategy of first partitioning, then bucketing to make data more visible.
 The prefix index can be used to filter and search data quickly, reduce disk I/O operations, and improve query performance.

 When creating a table, partition and bucketing should cover the query statement as much as possible, so that the function of partition and bucketing can be fully leveraged, and the amount of data scanning can be reduced as much as possible.
 In addition, StarRocks also provides the pre-aggregation capability of the MOLAP library.
 For some complicated analytical queries, user can pre-aggregate by creating materialized views.
-The original base tables with billions of data can be transformed into tables with hundreds or thousands of rows through the pre-aggregation RollUp operation.
+The original base tables with billions of rows of data can be transformed into tables with hundreds or thousands of rows through the pre-aggregation RollUp operation.
 The query latency will be significantly reduced.
 Concurrency will also be significantly improved.

 High-frequency changes of data